 Yael Ross - Kitah Gan (Kindergarten) Teacher

 Yael was born in Israel and raised in Los Angeles.
 She studied Social Science with an emphasis on the Middle East at San Diego State University.
 After graduating in 2007, Yael worked in the non-profit Jewish world, focusing primarily on community engagement and Israel advocacy.
-In 2012, Yael began her teaching career in Israel where she volunteered as an English teacher.
+Yael began her teaching career in Israel where she volunteered as an English teacher.
 She is a proud graduate of the DeLeT program at Hebrew Union College, where she received her teaching certificate in Jewish Day School Education.
 Most recently, Yael taught kindergarten at Brawerman Elementary School East at Wilshire Boulevard Temple in Los Angeles.
 Yael and her husband recently moved to the Bay Area and are looking forward to exploring the beautiful things it has to offer.
-She is particularly excited to inspire the minds of her new students at Yavneh and connect to our community!
+She is particularly excited to inspire the minds of her students at Yavneh and connect to our community!

 Kari Wolff - Kitah Alef (First Grade) Teacher